 The box itself offers you access to 150 channels and over 33 radio stations.
 You can expect roughly 15 of the channels to spoil you with crystal clear HD, subscription-free.
-The sound of this Freeview box is also notably clear and without interferance.
+The sound of this Freeview box is also notably clear and without interference.

-Other benefits include a child lock, pausing live TV, a 7-day TV guide, scheduled recordings, and a fully featured remote control.
+Other benefits include a child lock, pausing live TV, a 7-day TV guide, scheduled recordings, and a fully-featured remote control.

 - Limitless recording on USB devices.

 - Great sound and visual quality.